pythonanywhere/help_pages/articles/LetsEncrypt.md

 * Static URL: `/.well-known/acme-challenge`
 * Static Path: `/home/YOURUSERNAME/letsencrypt/wellknown`

-The static files table needs to include at least an entry like the one below (with a different username in the second column):
+The result should look like this (with a different username in the second column):

 <img alt="Let's Encrypt static files setup" src="/letsencrypt-staticfiles.png" style="border: 2px solid lightblue; max-width: 70%;">